 Behavioural Based Safety is an approach to safety that focuses on workers' behaviour as the cause of most work-related injuries and illnesses.
 This is dangerous, as it shifts the focus from identifying the hazards in workplaces and then eliminating or reducing the risks associated with them - which is what employers have the legal duty to do.
 These programs have been around for a while, and every now and then we hear of them being introduced in Australian workplaces.
-The union movement has produced a kit for health and safety representatives and delegates - go to this page of the Toolkit section of the site to check it out and download it.

 If your employer or organisation is talking about introducing a program to focus on 'everyone's responsibility for health and safety' - make sure you check out our information.